manvendra7/drug_sentiment_analysis/README.md

 4. rating (numerical): 10 star patient rating
 5. date (date): date of review entry
 6. usefulCount (numerical): number of users who found review useful

+### Exploratory Data Analysis
+Through our EDA we were able to find some interesting facts about our data.
+Below are the things that we found :
+* The most top condition were pain, birth control and high blood pressure.
+*